-Here are five (5) suggestions:
+Here are just five (5) suggestions:

-1. Choose the right task to delegate.
+1. Choose the Right Task to Delegate.

-2. Define the metrics.
+2. Define the Metrics.

 What will tell you that the task has been completed well?
-Determine a way of measuring your virtual assistant’s performance and output.
+Determine a way of measuring your Distant Assistant’s performance and output.

 Keep in mind that you cannot delegate what you cannot measure.
 It reflects poor management that lacks direction.
 Have a reason for delegating the task and define the metrics.
-It will save you and your virtual assistant valuable time and energy.
+It will save you and your distant assistant valuable time and energy.

-3. Assign to the right person.
+3. Assign to the Right Person.

-Virtual assistants work hard in their jobs.
+Distant Assistants work hard in their jobs.
 They do what they could to improve a situation that sometimes they find it difficult to refuse when an opportunity to assist arrives.
 That makes them special, but it does not necessarily mean they know it all.

-4. Set clear expectations.
+4. Set Clear Expectations.